Skip to content

 Next steps

-After applying - only if you've given us the necessary documents and correct fee - we will display a notice of your application for 14 days (not including public holidays) on our consultation pages.
+If you've given us the necessary documents and correct fee we will display a notice of your application for 14 days (not including public holidays) on our consultation pages.
 This is known as the consultation period.

 At the end of the consultation period there will be another 14 days (not including public holidays) for us to consider any representations (comments and feedback) and decide whether or not to grant the licence.